-For many the primary drive for technical standards is to guarantee the stability and function of the Internet.
-A major component of this goal for technological standardisation is to enable interoperability amongst products and services.
+As mentioned, among the primary drivers of technical standards is a desire to guarantee the stability and function of the Internet, in particular via interoperability amongst products and services.
 Standardisation of the Internet enables permissionless innovation of many applications, technologies and services that build upon existing infrastructures to deliver services - as a part of a larger system of services and/or directly to end users.
-In essence, standards facilitate evolution, by enabling small or localised innovations to function within larger systems and increase the competitive contact between firms.
+In essence, standards facilitate evolution by enabling small or localised innovations to function within larger systems and increase the competitive contact between firms.

-Use of standards allows developers to develop and offer "things" that users can use, while at the same time making it easier for them to be replaced by something better if the current "thing" fails to deliver the quality needed or to keep pace with emerging needs or if better "things" come on the market.
-According to Patrik Fältström (Chair of ICANN's Security and Stability Advisory Council), security is not prioritised because time to market is such a major sales driver; rather than emerging from an extensive and prolonged testing process, products are put on the market to be tested in "real-life" circumstances much faster.
+Use of standards allows developers to develop and offer "things" that can be used immediately, while at the same time making it easier for something better to replace them if the current "thing" fails to deliver the quality needed, falls behind emerging needs or is challenged by the availability of better "things".
+According to Patrik Fältström (Chair of ICANN's Security and Stability Advisory Council), security is not prioritised because time to market is such a major sales driver; rather than emerging from an extensive and prolonged testing process, products are put on the market to be tested in "real-life" circumstances.
 Another reason why security is often set aside is that it requires extra code and testing, which increases capital expenditure and, usually, price for products.
+Moreover, security is only valued if it provides protection against a 'clear and present danger.'
 Often customers cannot not be convinced they need the extra overhead of security and thus balk at products with extra complexity and price.
+The response of the system can be seen in the evolution of cybersecurity insurance; the ever-changing nature of the threat and the risks of 'security monocultures' have limited the emergence of a standard set of coding and operational 'best practices' analogous to those developed for more stable risks.

 Internet protocols often rely on step-wise refinement.
-First those proposing the standards need to show running code to get a standard accepted and often release their products with nonstandard and incomplete implementations motivated by the attempt to capture a new market.
-The process of standardisation then requires reaching consensus on a first version, which often means the original code and those first-to-market products, need to be changed to interoperate.
-Later as experience with the standardized protocol is gained, the protocol needs to be further refined.
+Those proposing the standards need to show running code to get a standard accepted; they therefore often release products with nonstandard and incomplete implementations in an attempt to capture a new market.
+The process of standardisation then requires reaching consensus on a first version, which often means that the original code and those first-to-market products must to be changed to support interoperability.
+Later as experience with the standardised protocol accumulates, it is further refined.

-While there is always an attempt to do this in a backwards-compatible manner, this is not always possible, sometimes requiring a large-scale update of protocols on the Internet.
-This can only work if older versions of a product, which implements the protocol, can be updated or replaced with updated products when needed.
-Standardisation is necessary for creating and improving interoperable products, but this also means that protocols, systems and products have to be implemented and deployed in a manner that makes update and evolution possible.
+While standards bodies (and providers with a large installed base) always attempt to do this in a backwards-compatible manner, this is not always possible.
+Sometimes, it is necessary to conduct a large-scale update of protocols on the Internet.
+This can only work if older versions of products that implement the protocol can be updated or replaced with updated products when needed.
+Standardisation is necessary for creating and improving interoperable products, but this implies that protocols, systems and products have to be implemented and deployed in a manner that makes update and evolution possible.
+This imposes both risks and costs far beyond those most closely connected to the original protocol.